bedrocksystems/BRiCk/elpi-extra/README.md

 ## Dependencies

-There seems to be no nice way to tell dune about dependencies between Elpi files triggered by Elpi's `accumulate` directive.
+There seems to be no nice way to tell dune about dependencies between Elpi files triggered by Elpi's `accumulate` directive, although there is an open pull request https://github.com/ocaml/dune/pull/9591
-(Neither dune nor coqdep scans Elpi files for depenencies.)

 As a stopgap, we ask dune to generate Elpi files from templates, adding comments containing hashes of their (manually listed) dependencies.
 This forces clients to recompile when those dependencies change.